A 4 Day Itinerary for Lisbon Portugal, the Queen of the Sea

 Day 4: Best Day Trips From Lisbon: Sintra or Obidos

 On day 4, it's time to venture out of Lisbon on a day trip.
 There are scads of possible day trips from Lisbon.
-But I've narrowed my itinerary down to two of my favorites UNESCO towns, Sintra and Obidos.
+Click here for my guide to 15 popular day trips from Lisbon.
+But I've narrowed this itinerary down to two of my favorites UNESCO towns, Sintra and Obidos.

 Sintra is the most popular day trip from Lisbon, only 30 minutes away.
 Sintra is a rock star gorgeous, with numerous UNESCO castles and palaces.
 But it's a town that's a tricky place to visit on a day trip.
 The sites are spread out and the transportation options are iffy.